 The warrants issued with the March Notes vested on the date of grant, have an exercise price of \$6.84 per common share and expire in March 2010.
 The initial exercise price is subject to adjustment in the event Microvision issues common stock or common stock equivalents at a price per share of common stock below the exercise price of the warrant.
-Due to below market issuances of Company's common stock the exercise price of the warrants issued with the March Notes was adjusted to \$6.29 as of December 31, 2005.

-The warrants met the definition of a derivative instrument that must be accounted for as a liability under the provisions of Emerging Issues Task Force Issue No. 00-19, Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock, because the Company cannot engage in certain corporate transactions affecting the common stock unless it makes a cash payment to the holders of the warrants.
-Accordingly, \$1,651,000 of the cash proceeds were allocated to the warrants, which represents the fair value of the warrants on the date of issuance and the amount was recorded as a current liability.
+The due to below market issuances of Company's common stock the exercise price of the warrants issued with the March Notes was adjusted to \$6.29 as of December 31, 2005.
+The warrants met the definition of a derivative instrument that must be accounted for as a liability under the provisions of Emerging Issues Task Force Issue No. 00-19, Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock, because the Company cannot engage in certain corporate transactions affecting the common stock unless it makes a cash payment to the holders of the Accordingly, \$1,651,000 of the cash proceeds were allocated to the warrants, which represents the warrants. fair value of the warrants on the date of issuance and the amount was recorded as a current liability.
 Subsequent changes in the fair value of the warrants will be recorded in the statement of operations each period.
 The warrants were valued using the Black Scholes option-pricing model with the following assumptions: expected volatility of 75%; expected dividend yield of 0%; risk free interest rate of 4.62%; and contractual life of five years.
 The remaining gross proceeds of \$5,394,000 were allocated to the Notes.

 In July 2005, the Company entered into an agreement to amend the March Notes.
 In connection with the amendment, the Company issued three year warrants to purchase 750,000 shares of Microvision common stock at an exercise price of \$6.84 per share.
 The conversion price of the amended March Notes and exercise price of the warrants are subject to anti-dilution adjustments, subject to conditions.
-In addition, the price at which the note holders can convert the March Notes to Microvision common stock was reduced to \$10.24.
+In addition, the price at which the note holders can convert the March Notes to Microvision common stock was reduced to \$5.85 per share, and the price at which the Company can mandatorily convert the March Notes to Microvision common stock was reduced to \$10.24.
 The note holders may convert all or a portion of their March Notes.
 As a result of the amendment, the March Notes are no longer exchangeable into Lumera common stock.